Abhiram-Sharma/ds_assement_2026_summer_intern_CE/README.md

 ## Repository Contents
 - `problem_statement_ce.pdf` - **START HERE** - Complete assignment requirements
 - `Motorq Data Science Assignment - 2025.zip` - Dataset and materials
-- `.gitattributes` - Git LFS configuration for large files

 ---
 **All the best with your assignment!** 🚀

-*Note: This repository uses Git LFS for large file management.
-Ensure you have Git LFS installed when cloning.*